XianmingFeng/one-man-432mhz-eme-array/README.md

 * **Available Now:**
     * Initial 3D CAD files (`.step`) for all 3D printed parts and aluminum components are available in the `/CAD` directory.
+    * Electrical design data (element lengths and positions) are in this README.
 * **To Be Added:**
     * Complete Bill of Materials (BOM) (e.g., specific aluminum pipe sizes, screws, rivets).
     * Detailed Assembly Instructions & Photos/Videos.